vickyxiz/3D-Mesh-Data-Preprocessing-and-Error-Analysis/README.md

 ```bash
 pip install numpy trimesh open3d matplotlib scipy
 ```
-▶️ Running the Project
+▶️ How to Run the Code

-Place your .obj meshes inside the folder:
+Place all your .obj sample meshes inside the 8samples/ folder.

-8samples/

-Run the main script:
+Run the main script from your terminal: python main.py

-python main.py
-The program will automatically:

-Load and inspect all meshes (Task 1)

-Apply normalization and quantization (Task 2)

-Reconstruct meshes and compute error metrics (Task 3)

-Perform adaptive quantization (Bonus Task)

-Save results to:

-plots/ → normalized, quantized, and reconstructed meshes + plots

-results_summary.csv → summary of Mean Squared Error (MSE)